MarcusMLarsson/Unit-Testing-Angular/README.md

 <p> Angular has several different types of unit tests:</p>
 <ul>
 <li> Isolated: What we think of when we think of a unit test.
 We simply exercise a simple unit of code, for instance a class of a component or the class of a service.
 We construct that class by hand and give it the constructor parameters</li>
-<li> Integration test: In an Angular integration test, we create a module, in which we put just the code that we are going to test.
+<li> Deep integraiton test: For a deep integration test, we create a module, in which we put just the code that we are going to test.
 This is used so we can test the component with its template.
 There are two types of integration tests supported in Angular, shallow (only test a single component) and deep (for example both parent and child component).</li>
 </ul>

 <a name="tools"/>